Streaming algorithms for groups and semigroups: Introduction

-Let us now explain the main results of this paper.
-For a finitely generated group $G$ with generating set $\Sigma$, the {\em deterministic (resp., randomized) streaming space complexity} of $\WP(G,\Sigma)$ is the space complexity of the best deterministic (resp., randomized) streaming algorithm for $\WP(G,\Sigma)$.
-The concrete choice of the generating set has only a minor influence on the deterministic (resp., randomized) streaming space complexity of $\WP(G,\Sigma)$; see Lemma~\ref{lemma-gen-set} for a precise statement.
-In statements where the influence of the generating set on the streaming space complexity is blurred by the Landau notation, we speak of the deterministic/randomized streaming space complexity of the word problem of $G$ or simply the deterministic/randomized streaming space complexity of $G$.
+For a finitely generated group $G$ with finite generating set $\Sigma$, the \emph{deterministic} (resp., \emph{randomized) streaming space complexity} of $\WP(G,\Sigma)$ is the space complexity of the best deterministic (resp., randomized) streaming algorithm for $\WP(G,\Sigma)$.
+If $\WP(G,\Sigma)$ has deterministic/randomized streaming space complexity $s(n)$ and $\Sigma'$ is another generating set for $G$ then there is a constant $c$ such that the deterministic/randomized streaming space complexity of $\WP(G,\Sigma')$ is bounded by $s(c n)$; see Lemma~\ref{lemma-gen-set}.
+For the space complexity functions $s(n)$ that appear in this paper we have $s(c n) = \Theta(s(n))$ for every constant $c$.
+This allows us to suppress the generating set and say that the deterministic/randomized streaming space complexity of $\WP(G)$ is in $\mathcal{O}(s(n))$, resp. $\Omega(s(n))$.

 The deterministic streaming space complexity of $\WP(G,\Sigma)$ is directly linked to the growth function $\gamma_{G,\Sigma}(n)$ of the group $G$.
-The latter is the number of different group elements of $G$ that can be represented by words over the generating set $\Sigma$ of length at most $n$ (also here the generating set $\Sigma$ only has a minor influence).
-The deterministic streaming space complexity of the word problem for $G$ turns out to be $\log_2 \gamma_{G,\Sigma}(n/2)$ up to a small additive constant (Theorem~\ref{thm-det-growth}).
-The growth of finitely generated groups is a well investigated topic in geometric group theory.
-A famous theorem of Gromov says that a finitely generated group has polynomial growth if and only if it is virtually nilpotent; see \cite{Harpe00,mann_2011} for a discussion.
+The latter is the number of different group elements of $G$ that can be represented by words over the finite generating set $\Sigma$ of length at most $n$ (also here the generating set $\Sigma$ only has a minor influence).
+The deterministic streaming space complexity of $\WP(G,\Sigma)$ turns out to be $\log_2 \gamma_{G,\Sigma}(n/2)$ up to a small additive constant (Theorem~\ref{thm-det-growth}).
+The growth of finitely generated groups is a well-investigated topic in geometric group theory.
+A famous theorem of Gromov says that a finitely generated group has polynomial growth if and only if it is virtually nilpotent; see \cite{Harpe00,Ceccherini-SilbersteinA21} for a discussion.
 Theorem~\ref{thm-det-growth} reduces all questions about the deterministic streaming space complexity of word problems to questions about growth functions.
 Due to this, we mainly study randomized streaming algorithms for word problems in this paper.